 Additional info: Moissanite engagement rings crafted of white gold undergo a second round of polishing called “rhodium plating” that gives them a spectacular metallic shine.

 Was this article interesting and worth your attention?
-Leave us your opinion in the comment section and make yourself a member of the Kobelli Jewelry community.
+Leave us your opinion in the comment box and make yourself a member of the Kobelli Jewelry community.
 Thank you for stopping by!